How to Start Doing and Reach Your Goals

 Now that you’ve cut out your unnecessary should’s, it’s time to take action.
 What stops so many of us from starting something is the overwhelming feeling that there’s so much you need to research and learn, and that you have so far to go to get where you want to be.

 It’s time for a shift of focus.
-Instead of obsessing over where you want to be – whether it’s packing a healthy lunch every day, running a half-marathon or going Vegan – make your goal to start.
+Instead of obsessing over where you want to be – whether it’s making your toddler finger paint from scratch, running a half-marathon, or going Vegan – make your goal to start.
 Take one small action towards that thing you want to do.

 That’t it!
-No waiting until things calm down at work (they never will!), buy a new yoga mat, reading up on different styles of yoga.
+No waiting until your baby is done nursing, until you get a new yoga mat, after reading up on different styles of yoga.
 Just go to one class.

-Or, you decide that smoothies would be a great way to ensure you get a healthy breakfast during your hectic mornings.
+Another example: You decide that smoothies would be a great way to ensure your family gets healthy breakfast during hectic mornings.
 But, you don’t know if you need a new blender, what type of smoothie will keep you full until lunch, or if it will logistically work with your morning routine.

 If something is important to you, you will do it.
 Being more conservative and honest about what you say you should do, will not only cut down on your “should’s”, but will make them more likely to happen.